Entry requirements

 Course content

-The MA Archaeology is a flexible degree that prepares you for a career in research, the commercial sector or heritage management.
+Our flexible MA Archaeology course prepares you for a career in research, the commercial sector or heritage management.

-Archaeology at the University of Reading is a thriving and research-orientated department.
 The University of Reading is ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of the latest Research Excellence Framework 2021).
-Join us as you take thematic and skills-based options that integrate social and scientific techniques for a deeper understanding of the past.

 This course allows you to discover archaeology for the first time, or deepen your existing knowledge.
-You will gain an effective grounding in archaeological practice and research, with the opportunity to study a suite of modules from prehistory to the medieval period.
-Alternatively you can opt to follow a focused pathway, enabling you to concentrate your studies on our specialised research areas through your dissertation, and core period modules.
+You'll gain an effective grounding in archaeological practice and research.

-Our assessments are varied, providing a mix of vocational and research opportunities, including:
+Assessments are varied, providing a mix of vocational and research opportunities, such as:

 • article critiques